gsoft-inc/wl-web-configs/docs/rsbuild/migrate-from-webpack.md

 ```
 +++

-Then, in the same terminal, remove the following packages:
+Then, using the same terminal, remove the following packages:

 +++ pnpm
 ```bash